devops321-top/shared/cheatsheets/TCPDump.md

 # TCPDump Cheat Sheet

 ### Capture Commands

+Use the following commands to capture data packets.

 | Command | Example Usage | Explanation |
 | ------ | ------ | ------ |
 | -i any | tcpdump -i any | Capture from all int. |